GeekTrainer/learn-django/Module1/5-exercise-first-project.md

     The project will perform system checks and start your development server.
 Copy and paste the URL of your development server, which should be **http://localhost:8000**, into your preferred browser and you should see a Django 'Congratulations' page with a rocket taking off.

 1. Stop the server temporarily, as we will be reconfiguring our project.
-Inside the **TERMINAL** window, press **Ctl-C**.
+Inside the **terminal** window, press **Ctl-C**.

 ## Create the Hello World app

 Now that we have learned the basics about the Django framework, and examined the folder structure of our project it is time to create our first app!
 While this is a starter **Hello, world!** app it will give you the starting blocks in understanding how apps are created and how they work in unison with the Django project.

-1. Inside the **TERMINAL** window, execute the following command to create the app
+1. Inside the **terminal** window, execute the following command to create the app

     ```bash
     python manage.py startapp hello_world